ubc-lib-geo/metadata-and-project-archiving/content/deposit-research-data.md

 ---
 layout: default
-title: Preparing your research data
+title: Depositing your research data
-nav_order: 6
+nav_order: 4
-parent: Introduction
+has_children: true
 ---

 In this section we will go over data sharing and data repositories.